JBZoo/CSV-Blueprint/README.md

       is_lowercase: true                # String is only lower-case.
 Example: "hello world".
       is_uppercase: true                # String is only upper-case.
 Example: "HELLO WORLD".
       is_capitalize: true               # String is only capitalized.
 Example: "Hello World".
+      is_sentence: true                 # Sentence with at least one space.
+Example: "Hello world!".

       # Count number of words used in a string
       # Note that multibyte locales are not supported.